LankyCyril/edgecase/readme.md

 edgeCase
 ========

-edgeCase is a small toolchain that takes a set of aligned reads as the initial input and describes its telomeric content.
+edgeCase is a framework for extraction and interpretation of telomeric reads from long-read single-molecule whole genome sequencing datasets.

 ![densityplot_sample](assets/densityplot-exploded.png?raw=true "densityplot example")